 There are times where you can mistake an infestation for wood rot.
 There are similarities when it comes to appearance, but it is vital to conduct further investigations to determine the real cause.
 After all, applying the wrong treatment can cause you thousands, just to redo it all over again.
 To help you differentiate termite damage vs water damage, continue on reading.

 One of the common causes of water damage is unchecked leaks coming from supply lines and drainage.
 These piping are normally located in hidden areas, so searching for signs of pooling water may help.
+To avoid any worst case to occur, you can seek help to professionals like DrierHomes in Caldwell ID to opt with your concerns related to water damage.

 While this may indicate that you have water damage in your homes, an infestation is still possible.
 After all, termites—especially the subterranean and damp wood kinds—are attracted to moisture.
 Dry wood types require fewer liquids, getting it from the wood it consumes.